 To make it easier to identify which books at school have a quiz, they have been labelled on their spines with an animal sticker.
 This sticker gives an idea of the book level.

 Children can check if a book has a new quiz or if a book from home has a quiz by searching for it on the AR Book Finder website.
 The advanced search on the website is also really useful for finding further books in a specific range.

 If you find a favourite book without a quiz, you can suggest a book to be quizzed by filling in the form found in the link at the top of the page (suggested book to be quizzed).

 Once a child is quizzing, they receive a word count on their quiz report which is the total number of words that they have read.
 This is accumulated as they complete books/quizzes and once they reach 1 million, they become a 'millionaire reader'.
 They are then presented with 2 x one million pound notes.
 One they place on a class display (named) and one is brought home, as recognition of their effort.
 They will also be celebrated in assembly as this is really is an incredible achievement!
 They will then progress to 2 million, 3 million....!

 We also have a hotly contested competition between the classes in Key Stage 2 to see who has earned the most points in their quizzing.
-This is also announced in the weekly assembly and each half term the winning class will enjoy a story read by Mr Helm whilst having squash and biscuits.
+This is also announced in assembly and each half term the winning year group will enjoy a story read by Mr Helm whilst having a snack.